 Unfortunately, it’s a show that left me rather cold.

 Centrally, the character of Alexander Hamilton, as conceptualised by director Thomas Kail (who also directed the musical both Off- and on-Broadway) and star Jamael Westman, makes little sense and is incompatible with the man presented and described by Lin-Manuel Miranda’s songs.
 We’re told that Hamilton is a fascinating beast.
 He’s an upstart, obnoxious, loud, arrogant, charismatic, combative, ambitious, out of place, flying by the seat of his pants.
-He comes from nothing, an orphan from the Caribbean whose wit and work helped him climb the social ladder to the point where he married a wealthy socialite from an influential family and climb the political ladder to the right hand of George Washington and the inaugural post of US Secretary of the Treasury.
+He comes from nothing, an orphan from the Caribbean whose wit and work helped him climb the social ladder to the point where he married a wealthy socialite from an influential family and the political ladder up to the right hand of George Washington and the inaugural post of US Secretary of the Treasury.
 He should be a whirlwind of energy, commanding every scene.
 That isn’t Westman’s Hamilton.

 Westman is statuesque, simultaneously positively and negatively.
 He’s physically striking, tall and handsome, but in movement, stiff, restrained.
 He performs facially more than bodily, a style that works for Meet Me Inside, in which Hamilton determinedly resists Washington’s furious opprobrium, but makes little sense elsewhere.
 The Hamilton the songs convey is compelling because despite wanting to belong, and knowing that he needs only to temper his behaviour and energy to do so, he’s constitutionally incapable of doing so.
 Westman’s Hamilton has no energy in need of dampening.
 He’s already cool, calm, collected.
 He belongs.
 It’s a problem.